joshmaxsilverman/joshmaxsilverman.github.io/_posts/2021-07-31-chain-link.md

 \end{align}
 $$

-this pattern carries on, and the $n^\text{th}$ link is
+This pattern carries on, and the $n^\text{th}$ link is

 $$
 \mathbf{p}_n =  \frac{1}{f}\left[f\mathbf{R}(\phi) + \left(f\mathbf{R}(\phi)\right)^2 + \ldots + \left(f\mathbf{R}(\phi)\right)^n\right]\cdot \mathbf{1}.
 $$

-we can put this in a more compact form that makes the behavior clearer.
+We can put this in a more compact form that makes the behavior clearer.

 if we act on $\mathbf{p}_n$ with $f\mathbf{R}(\phi)$ and subtract it from $\mathbf{p}_n,$ we get: